schatzlab/appliedgenomics2023/assignments/assignment2/README.md

 - Question 5a.
 What is the position of the insertion on the reference?
 [Hint: try `show-coords`]
 - Question 5b.
 How long is the novel insertion?
 [Hint: try `show-coords`]
 - Question 5c.
 What is the DNA sequence of the encoded message?
 [Hint: try `samtools faidx` to extract the insertion]
 - Question 5d.
 What is the secret message?
-[Hint: run `dna-decode.py -d --input message.fa` to decode the string from 5c]
+[Hint: run `dna-decode.py -d --input message.fa` to decode the string from 5c.
+If needed us the `--rev_comp` to reverse complement the sequence:]

 ### Packaging

 The solutions to the above questions should be submitted as a single PDF document that includes your name, email address, and all relevant figures (as needed).
+If you use ChatGPT for any of the code, also record the prompts used.
 Submit your solutions by uploading the PDF to [GradeScope](https://www.gradescope.com/courses/587880), and remember to select where in your submission each question/subquestion is.
 The Entry Code is: JK5VB4.

 If you submit after this time, you will use your late days.
 Remember, you are only allowed 4 late days for the entire semester!